nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ### After
 ![after update](images/exerciseAfterUpdate.png)

-Format: `INDEX [n/EXERCISE] [d/DESCRIPTION] [at/DATE] [c/CALORIES] [m/MUSCLES_WORKED] [t/TAG]...`
+Format: `update INDEX [n/EXERCISE] [d/DESCRIPTION] [at/DATE] [c/CALORIES] [m/MUSCLE]... [t/TAG]...`
 - Edits the workout at the specified `INDEX`.
 The index refers to the index number shown in the displayed workout list.
 The index **must be a positive integer** 1, 2, 3, …​
 - At least one of the optional fields must be provided.
 - Existing values of the exercise will be updated to the input values.
-- When editing tags, the existing tags of the exercise will be removed i.e adding of tags is not cumulative.
+- When editing tags/muscles, the existing tags/muscles of the exercise will be removed i.e adding of tags/muscles is not cumulative.
-- You can remove all the exercise's tags by typing t/ without specifying any tags after it.
+- You can remove all the exercise/muscle's tags by typing t/ or m/ respectively (without specifying any tags after it).

 Examples:
-- `update 1 n/Push up d/30 at/09-07-2020 c/260 m/chest,arm t/home t/gym` Updates the exercise, the description, the date, calories burnt, muscles worked, and tags of the 1st exercise to be `push up`, `30`,  `07-09-2020`, `260`, `chest,arm`, and `[home, gym]` respectively.
+- `update 1 n/Push up d/30 at/09-07-2020 c/260 m/chest m/arm t/home t/gym` Updates the exercise, the description, the date, calories burnt, muscles worked, and tags of the 1st exercise to be `push up`, `30`,  `09-07-2020`, `260`, `[chest, arm]`, and `[home, gym]` respectively.

 ## 3.4.
 Delete : `delete`
 Deletes an exercise that a user has previously added.